Last revised: June 1, 2023

-The AS616 was a 1,600 horsepower, C-C truck design that utilized the Baldwin's 608 SC model prime mover, the latest and final engine it offered.
+The AS616 was a 1,600 horsepower, C-C truck design that utilized the Baldwin's 608A model prime mover, the latest and final engine it offered.

 This high rating is interesting considering that the locomotive was the lightest C-C road switcher design on the market at the time, weighing just 164 tons.

 As was so often the case with Baldwin it's one road switcher trademark was the locomotives' excellent use in heavy drag service meaning that they could pull heavy loads at slow speeds.
 In the case of the AS616 with its six powered axles the model was quite adept at such a task.